Condensate Fraction Scaling and Berezinskii-Kosterlitz-Thouless Transition of Superconductivity and Superfluidity

 As the main results of this work, Fig.~\ref{fig:Fig01CondScaling} summarizes finite-size scaling behaviors of condensate fraction $n_c$ and on-site pairing correlator $\langle\Delta^2\rangle$ for $U/t=-4,\mu/t=0.25$.
 Upon cooling, $n_c$ monotonically grows as evolving from the normal phase to the superfluid phase~\cite{Suppl}.
 Then the log-log plot and fittings for the numerical results in Fig.~\ref{fig:Fig01CondScaling}(a) clearly reveal that $n_c$ also has algebraic ($\propto L^{-\eta}$) and exponential ($\propto e^{-\alpha L}$) scalings versus $L$ in the low and high temperature regimes, respectively.
 As a comparison, Fig.~\ref{fig:Fig01CondScaling}(b) plots $\langle\Delta^2\rangle L^{1/4}$ versus $L$, and the results with $L\ge 32$ confirm the size-scaling behaviors of $\langle\Delta^2\rangle$ from BKT theory.
 As it is straightforward, the horizontal line (gray, dash-dot) denoting $\eta_c=1/4$ in Fig.~\ref{fig:Fig01CondScaling}(b) determines the BKT transition temperature in the range of $0.140 0.145$, which perfectly matches to that from $n_c$ results in Fig.~\ref{fig:Fig01CondScaling}(a).
 Moreover, the fittings of these two quantities presents well consistent exponents $\eta(T)$ within statistical uncertainty, indicating exactly the same size-scaling behavior of them (in large $L$ limit).
-Note that for $T/t=0.145$, the algebraic scaling should gradually crossover to exponential decay at larger system sizes even beyond the reach of our AFQMC calculations.
-These results explicitly illustrate vanishing $n_c$ and $\langle\Delta^2\rangle$ approaching the thermodynamic limit (TDL) at finite temperatures, and confirms the quasi-condensate and quasi-long-range order state in the 2D superfluid phase.
-Furthermore, as shown in the inset of Fig.~\ref{fig:Fig01CondScaling}(a), the exponent $\eta(T)$ exhibits linear scaling with temperature near the transition point from below, $T\to T_{\rm BKT}^{-}$, yielding the transition temperature $T_{\rm BKT}/t=0.1420(7)$ at TDL.
+Note that at $T/t=0.145$, the algebraic scaling should gradually cross over to exponential decay at larger system sizes even beyond the reach of our AFQMC calculations.
+These results explicitly illustrate the vanishing $n_c$ and $\langle\Delta^2\rangle$ approaching the thermodynamic limit (TDL) at finite temperatures, thereby confirming the quasi-condensate and quasi-long-range order state in the 2D superfluid phase.
+Furthermore, the exponent $\eta(T)$ exhibits a linear dependence on $T$ as $T\to T_{\rm BKT}^{-}$~\cite{Nelson1977}.
+We accordingly perform a linear extrapolation for $\eta(T)$ to the critical $\eta_c$, and reach the transition temperature $T_{\rm BKT}/t=0.1420(7)$ at TDL, as shown in the inset of Fig.~\ref{fig:Fig01CondScaling}(a).